UZBEKISTAN: Religious freedom survey, November 2021

 Only these institutions can provide such education, which must lead to specific roles.
 Individuals who wish to learn about a particular faith without taking up an official role, as well as religious communities who may wish to offer informal non-certified education, are barred from doing this.

 Article 17 states that only centralised religious organisations registered by the Justice Ministry can establish religious educational establishments.
-Before applying to register such institutions, a centralised religious organisation needs an "assessment" from the Religious Affairs Committee.
-The Committee has no obligation to provide reasons or a way to appeal if the "assessment" is not favourable.
+Before applying to register such institutions, a centralised religious organisation needs an "expert analysis" from the Religious Affairs Committee.
+The Committee has no obligation to provide reasons or a way to appeal if the "expert analysis" is not favourable.

 Religious communities which have been unable to register centralised religious organisations, or do not have communities in at least 8 of the country's 14 regions, cannot even try to register a religious educational establishment.
 Nor could several communities of different religious communities set up a joint religious educational establishment.